metatensor/metatensor/docs/src/core/overview.rst

 entries (10 rows); while the Labels on the right has four dimensions and 8 entries.
-Depending on the language you use, :py:class:`Labels` entries and dimensions' names can be accessed and manipulated in different ways, please refer to the corresponding :ref:`API documentation <python-api-reference>` for more information.
+Depending on the language you use, :py:class:`Labels` entries and dimensions' names can be accessed and manipulated in different ways, please refer to the corresponding :ref:`API documentation <python-api-core>` for more information.

 .. _concept-TensorBlock: